mk-fg/notification-thing/README.md

  - "Flush" - no args, no returns - display all queued (due to rate-limiting) notifications.

- - "Cleanup" - args: timeout (double), no returns - close currently-displayed notifications older than passed timeout (seconds).
+ - "Cleanup" - args: timeout (double), max_count (uint32), no returns - close
+   currently-displayed notifications older than passed timeout (seconds).
+   Notification bubbles are closed in oldest-first order up to "max_count" value (0 - all), so to close one oldest note, one might pass timeout=0, max_count=1.

  - "List" - no args, returns array of int32 - return list of currently-displayed notification ids.